 - Abraham et al. Interventions for treating wrist fractures in children.
 Cochrane 2008

-Case Scenario Conclusion: A discussion was held with the father about his 9 year old ringette star.
+Case Scenario Conclusion: A discussion was held with the father about his nine-year-old ringette star.
 Risks and benefits of casting vs. splinting/BT was reviewed.
 A shared decision was made to remove the cast and go with a splint.
-He also prefered following up with his local primary care physician in 2 weeks rather than driving 1hr to the pediatric orthopedic fracture clinic.
+He also preferred following up with his local primary care physician in two weeks rather than driving one hour to the pediatric orthopedic fracture clinic.
 The patient did well and is back on her team with full function.

 Listen to the podcast to hear this weeks Keener Kontest question.

 Email your answer to TheSGEM@gmail.com.
 Use “Keener Kontest” in the subject line.
-First one to email me the correct answer will win a cool skeptical prize:)
+First person to email me the correct answer will win a cool skeptical prize.